Exawind/openturbine/docs/sphinx/walkthrough/compiling.rst

   visualization in tests.
 Will need the VTK TPL to be properly configured
 - ``OpenTurbine_WARNINGS_AS_ERRORS`` treats warnings as errors, including warnings from static analysis tools
+- ``OpenTurbine_ENALE_KLU`` builds OpenTurbine with support for Suite-Sparse's KLU solver.
+In our experience, this is solver is fast and robust for many of our problems.
+- ``OpenTurbine_ENALE_UMFPACK`` builds OpenTurbine with support for Suite-Sparse's UMFPACK solver.
+- ``OpenTurbine_ENALE_SUPERLU`` builds OpenTurbine with support forthe  SuperLU solver
+- ``OpenTurbine_ENALE_SUPERLU_MT`` builds OpenTurbine with support for SuperLU-mt, a threaded version of SuperLU which may be configured to run in parallel on CPU.
+- ``OpenTurbine_ENALE_MKL`` builds OpenTurbine with MKL's sparse direct solver, which can take advantage of multiple threads to run in parallel on CPU.
+- ``OpenTurbine_ENALE_CUDSS`` builds OpenTurbine with CUDSS, the next generation sparse direct solver of CUDA.
+Still in pre-release at the time of writing, it is the preferred CUDA based solver if the platform supports it.
+- ``OpenTurbine_ENALE_CUSOLVERSP`` builds OpenTurbine with the cuSolver-sp sparse direct solver.